Psychology

 Semester Hours: 15

-The Human Resources Certificate is designed for undergraduates who wish to complete a module of psychology courses related to the management of human resources.
-This certificate can be earned by those majoring or minoring in psychology, those majoring in other fields such as management, and those who are enrolled as special students with or without a bachelor’s degree.
+This certificate can be earned by those majoring or minoring in psychology, those majoring in other fields, and those who are enrolled as special students with or without a bachelor’s degree.

 INP 3004Industrial Psychology3